rbngtm1/AWS_Exam/part II.md

   * Weighted
     * Weighted routing lets you associate multiple resourcese with a single domain name(example.com) or subdomain name(hello.example.com) and choose how many traffic is routed to each resource.
 This can be useful for a variety of purposes, including load balancing and testing new versions of software.

+ #### You need to have a Data storage layer in AWS.
+Following are the key requirements:
+   * a.
+Storage of JSON documents
+   * b.
+Availability of Indexes
+   * c.
+Automatic scaling
+   * Which of the following would be an ideal storage layer for the above requirements?
+     * DynamoDB.
+ #### Your company is planning on hosting their development, test and production applications on EC2 Instances in AWS.
+They are worried about how access control would be given to relevant IT Admins for each of the above environments.
+As an architect, what would you suggest for managing the relevant accesses?
+   * Add tags to the instances marking each environment and then segregate access using IAM Policies.
+     * You can quickly identify the resource based on tags.
+Tag consist of a key and an optional value.